DBinary/DouLabRotation_2023/Guide/docs/index.md

 ![Image title](img/telseq_plot.png){ align=right width=300 }

-This repository was used to contain the tutorials of telemere length calculation for single cell DNA-seq data.
-This is the work I completed during the first rotation at the School of Life Sciences, WestLake University and supervised by Professor [Yanmei Dou](https://www.westlake.edu.cn/faculty/yanmei-dou.html).
+The repository was used to contain tutorials of telemere length calculation for single cell DNA-seq data.
+It represents the work I completed during the first rotation at the School of Life Sciences, WestLake University and supervised by Professor [Yanmei Dou](https://www.westlake.edu.cn/faculty/yanmei-dou.html).

 To get started with this tutorials, check out the [Tutorials](Tutorial).